 Rear View Mirrors

-There have recently been a few serious incidents around the country caused by drivers not being able to see when reversing.
+There have been a few serious incidents around the country caused by drivers not being able to see when reversing.
 As a result, the following has been introduced: –

 P.60.7.
 Rearward vision whilst properly seated within the confines of the vehicle’s bodywork or ROPS must be possible.
 Vehicles with solid rear bulkheads or an obstructed view along the centreline of the longitudinal axis must be fitted with either external rear view mirrors or a reversing camera.
 Mirrors and/or cameras must be operational during competition.